 We only include the five core academic subjects (English, Foreign Language, Math, Science, Social Science) in our GPA (Grade Point Average) calculation because most colleges value these subjects over Physical Education, Fine Arts, and Electives.
 We recommend four years of each core academic subject to ensure you meet or exceed college entrance requirements for most colleges.
 We use a weighted GPA because our kids take AP (Advanced Placement) courses through KhanAcademy.org.
 AP courses are college-level courses that students can take in high school and therefore are given an additional point in value for each course which increases the maximum GPA to 5.0 instead of 4.0 on an unweighted scale.
 At the end of an AP course, students have the option of taking the corresponding AP exam from the College Board (the administrators of the SAT I & II, PSAT, and AP exams) for college credit which could give them a head start in college and save them some time and money.

 We set up our students for success by encouraging or supporting learning instead of failing through high-quality, effective curriculum design, instruction, and assignments; on-demand tutoring; same-day grading, review and feedback on daily assignments before the next day’s assignments to ensure they learn from the assignments and do not repeat the same mistake on subsequent assignments, quizzes or exams; and many opportunities to practice, catch up, and make up assignments, quizzes or exams as a way to learn and master what they are struggling with thereby closing all learning gaps.
 In addition, we regularly update our curriculum and instruction materials when we find or obtain newer, updated, or better course materials so we can provide updated refresher courses as a way to keep what students learn fresh in their minds and ensure what they learn becomes encoded into long-term memory.
-Any hobbies or careers students had in primary school are now considered extracurricular activities and some of their courses that may be related to them are used to enhance their skills or support their hobby or career.
+Any hobbies or careers students had in primary school are now considered extracurricular activities even though homeschool courses may be designed (with the help of the student) to enhance their skills or support their hobby or career.
 Because of this flexibility homeschooling provides, extracurricular activities can be given more formal support or attention though it would never replace the student’s core academic curriculum so it would still be “extracurricular.”
 In fact, the line between school and extracurricular activities is so blurry in our homeschool that we actually do not distinguish between school days and holidays, weekends, and winter/spring/summer breaks and homeschool virtually every day of the year.
 In this way, learning and the application of what is learned simply becomes a cycle and way of life.

 For all the above reasons, we make sure our students will never fail a subject but instead they can more easily excel and even master a subject which is why many colleges now seek out and prefer homeschoolers.